 For all research and research-related activities involving human subjects, download the appropriate application form

-Please complete the application, the conflict of interest disclosure form, and the HIPAA Waiver form.
-Obtain copies of additional required documentation of NIH or CITI Training certification, FERPA training certification, and HIPAA training certification as appropriate.
+Please complete the appropriate application form(s) and the conflict of interest disclosure form.
+Obtain copies of additional required documentation of Protection of Human Participants in Research certification, as well as FERPA training certification, and HIPAA training certification as appropriate.
 With the application, investigators will need to submit copies of the informed consent, investigator scripts for providing instructions to participants or obtaining oral consent, copies of the survey instrument, and written permissions for instrument use when applicable.
 Utilize the application checklist to be sure that you have compiled all of the necessary information.
-You can obtain a project number from the chair of the IRB.
+You can obtain a project number by emailing a request to the chair of the IRB at IRB@resu.edu.

 Please note that the review process can take time.
-Please allow AT LEAST two weeks for exempt review, expedited review, and return notification.
+Please allow AT LEAST two weeks after a scheduled IRB meeting for exempt review, expedited review, and return notification.
 A full board review can take three to four weeks, depending upon the complexity of the research protocols.

 When reaching out to the IRB Chair regarding a project under review by the IRB or a continuing study, please always use the project number in the subject line of the email.
-Additional questions can be addressed by your faculty advisor or the IRB Chair, Laurie Zack at Laurie.Zack@resu.edu
+Additional questions can be addressed by your faculty advisor or the IRB Chair at IRB@resu.edu.

 If you require assistance with completing the necessary forms, contact us